Sensirion/embedded-i2c-sf06-lf/README.md

 ## Choose the i2c address to use with your product

-The current code is configured to run with the default address 0x08.
+The current code is configured to run with a SLF3C-1300F, I2C address 0x08.
+In order to use the code with another product you need to change the used I2C address in the call init_driver(ADDRESS) in `./sf06_lf_i2c_example_usage`.
+The list of supported I2C-addresses is found in the header `sf06_lf_i2c.h`.

+with the default address 0x08.
 In case you would like to use a different one you will need to change the I2C address in `./sf06_lf_i2c_example_usage` You find the list of supported I2C-addresses in the header `sf06_lf_i2c.h`.